 Plantation Life in Federal Virginia (Recommended grades 4-7)

 This onsite program examines life in Virginia during the Federal period of 1780-1830.
-Tour the Francis Land House, examine life in Early America, and discuss the role of slaves on a plantation.
+Tour the Francis Land House, examine life in Early America, and discuss the role of enslaved people on a plantation.
 This program incorporates science SOLs about natural resources and watersheds while highlighting social studies SOLs on the Articles of Confederation and technological advances in Federal Virginia.

 Social Studies SOLs: VS.1, VS.6, USI.7, USI.8 Science SOLs: 4.9, 6.7, LS.11